 - Get involved in a community club

-- Find out about international wives or newcomers clubs
+- Find out about international wives, expat groups, or newcomers clubs

 - Network in your career field and find out how your career path is similar or different in USA.